blarney-lang/blarney/README.md

 to  a function that maps a given bit-vector to bits `hi` down to `lo` of that vector.

-To illustrate, Here's an example of using the `bits(hi,lo)` macro to select the upper four bits of a byte.
+To illustrate, here's an example of using the `bits(hi,lo)` macro to select the upper four bits of a byte.

 ```hs